rainsing/STnL/README.md

-STnL
-====

 STnl stands for Software Transform and Lighting.
-You are right.
-It's a software renderer.
-For fun.
-The first modification.
+It's a simple software renderer / rasterizer that demonstrates the basic principles of a programmable GPU.